Institute of Criminal Justice Studies

 - Qualifications: BSc (Hons) Criminology with Psychology, MSc Criminology and Criminal Psychology (University of Portsmouth)

-- Role Title: Senior Lecturer in Criminology with Psychology - Course Leader BSc Criminology and Criminal Justice
+- Role Title: Senior Lecturer in Criminology with Psychology - Course Leader BSc Criminology with Psychology

 - Address: Ravelin House, Ravelin Park, Portsmouth, PO1 2QQ